null

 The Barbed Reducing Elbow is a specialized fitting designed to streamline your irrigation layout by performing two tasks at once: making a clean 90-degree turn and stepping down your mainline size.
 This fitting is most commonly used to transition from a larger 3/4" poly tubing header to a 1/2" zone line, eliminating the need for separate couplers or reducers.

-Constructed from durable Schedule 40 PVC, this insert fitting features sharp, high-grip barbs on both ends.
-It creates a tight, leak-resistant seal that holds firm even under the pressure fluctuations common in agricultural and residential drip systems.
+Constructed from durable gray PVC, these insert irrigation fittings feature sharp, high-grip barbs that "bite" into the interior wall of the tubing.
+This creates a tight, leak-resistant seal that holds firm even under the pressure fluctuations common in agricultural and residential drip systems.
+By combining the turn and the reduction into a single unit, you reduce the number of potential leak points in your garden.

-• Dual-Function Design: Replaces the need for a standard elbow plus a separate reducing coupler, saving you money and reducing potential leak points.
+• Dual-Function Design: Replaces the need for a standard elbow plus a separate reducing coupler, saving you money and simplifying installation.

-• High-Impact Durability: Molded from Schedule 40 PVC, these fittings are built to resist cracking from UV exposure, foot traffic, and gardening tools.
+• High-Impact Durability: Molded from heavy-duty PVC, these fittings are built to resist cracking from UV exposure, foot traffic, and sharp gardening tools.

-• Secure Grip: The aggressive barb design "bites" into the inner wall of the tubing.
-When secured with a hose clamp, it provides a permanent, blowout-proof connection.
+• Superior Grip: The aggressive barb ridges are designed to stay put inside the tubing.
+When secured with a hose clamp, they provide a permanent, blowout-proof connection.

-• Chemical Resistant: Safe for use with standard fertilizers and acids used in fertigation systems.
+• Chemical Resistance: These supply line connectors are completely safe for use with standard fertilizers and acids used in fertigation systems.

 Technical Specifications